 Let a nice bottle of water be as essential as a swimsuit for your sun tanning session.
-If you don’t like drinking plain water, you may add a chunk of fruits, mint, or cucumber to it.
+If you don’t like drinking plain water, you may add fruits, mint, or cucumber to it.
 Gatorade is also an excellent option to replenish lost electrolytes – but it’s high in sugar.
-So instead, you may consider coconut water.
+So, instead, you may consider coconut water.
 It contains five main electrolytes: magnesium, calcium, phosphorus, potassium, and sodium.

-Alcohol beverages, even lovely Margarita or delicious Daiquiri, should be avoided.
+Alcohol beverages, even lovely Margaritas or delicious Daiquiris, should be avoided.
 They may enhance dehydration and trigger the risk of getting solar dermatitis (aka sun allergy).

 #5 Move Your Body